MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ```

 !!! note
-    Single surface only probes at a single location.
+    Single Surface only probes at a single location.
 This means it is not possible to estimate the angle of a surface, for example, to check if a workpiece is rotated and not aligned with the X or Y-Axis.
 It should only be used against known flat surfaces or surfaces that are *going to be made flat* (with respect to the mounting of the workpiece against the table).

 ## Tool Changes